Author: Dr. Athanasios Pallis

 - Ports, governments, and stakeholders have moved away from a belief in a single port governance model.
-Some commonalities in terms of both issues that decision-makers have attempted to address and the observed reforms in anticipated response exist.
+Some commonalities exist in terms of both the issues that decision-makers have attempted to address and the observed reforms in anticipated response.
 The precise level of desired state intervention in the port sector remains a theme of utmost controversy and discussion in several countries.

 B. Types of endorsed reforms